 On Milos, sulfur originates from volcanic gases such as H₂S and SO₂ rising through cracks in the earth.
 When these gases encounter the island’s iron-rich volcanic rocks — basalts, andesites, and dacites — they react to form iron oxides like hematite and goethite, as well as iron sulfides such as pyrite and marcasite.
 This is why the sulfur deposits are never pure but appear side by side with vivid red, orange, and brown iron minerals.
 The sulfur mine holds so much iron simply because the host rocks themselves are iron-bearing, and sulfur inevitably reacts with the materials it meets underground.

-Field Note 4— Mining, Milos
+Field Note 4— Minings, Milos

 I have heard, with pain, people say the island is destroyed and being exported.
 Why do we do it?
 Are we so narcotized by the loss of memory in matter?